SCCapstone/UofSCTourAR/README.md

-# UofSCTourAR - wade
+# UofSCTourAR
-<p>This repository contains the files for our Capstone Senior Design project pertaining to CSCE 490 & 492.
+This repository contains the files for our Capstone Senior Design project pertaining to CSCE 490 & 492.
-Group Members: Wade Lewis, Ayla Nickerson, Prithvi Tippabhatla, Colby Hill, Joe Basile *Still work in progress, more to come soon*</p>
+Group Members: Wade Lewis, Ayla Nickerson, Prithvi Tippabhatla, Colby Hill, Joe Basile *Still work in progress, more to come soon*

 ## Technologies